norlab-ulaval/template-norlab-project/.junie/guidelines.md

 ## Repository Guidelines Instructions

-- First, review [A2G Framework Guidelines](ai_agent_guidelines/README.md) for additional guidelines.
+- First, review _A2G Framework Guidelines_ specified in
+  `.junie/ai_agent_guidelines/guidelines.a2g_framework.md` for additional guidelines.
 - Then proceed with the remaining repository guidelines instructions.

 ## Repository Organization